5 Minute Read

-Let’s get real for a minute: paying off debt isn’t easy.
+Let’s get real for a minute: Paying off debt isn’t easy.
 It’s all fun and games in the beginning.
 You pay off your smallest debt and roll right into the next one.
-Before you know it, you’ve cut up your credit cards and checked a bunch of small debts off your debt-snowball list.
+Before you know it, you’ve cut up your credit cards and checked a bunch of small debts off your debt snowball.

 You’re motivated!
 You’re on fire!

 But then you get down to your last few debts—maybe even the final one.
 And you start to fizzle out.
 You aren’t seeing those small wins anymore, and you feel like you’re running on fumes.
 Without a few tricks up your sleeve, you’re in danger of slowing down or quitting altogether.

 We know what it’s like.
 That’s why we put together this list of four things you can do to keep yourself on track when the going gets tough.
 Plus, check out what people shared on the Dave Ramsey Facebook page about staying gazelle intense to pay off their debt!